on-site/guards.js/README.markdown

   is considered invalid.

 * **email**: Empty fields are valid, otherwise it must match a regex to ensure it looks like a valid email address.
+There is an optional argument that allows specifying "allowDisplay: true" which will allow display emails.
+Display emails differ from regular emails in that something like "John Doe <jdoe@example.com>" is considered valid.

 * **float**: This accepts an optional argument specifying a min value, max value, or both min and max.
 Empty fields are valid.
 A number